Office 365 Client Access Policies

 - Originating IP Address

 - Modern authentication client

 - Modern authentication supported mobile apps (iOS, Android, other mobile)

-In order to achieve this granular level of control, Okta leverages host headers sent from the client and O365 service to make access decisions based on the policies that you configure.
+To achieve this granular level of control, Okta leverages host headers sent from the client and Office 365 service to make access decisions based on the policies that you configure.
 Okta determines the client type by reading the request header.
 The client writes the header, which is responsible for its accuracy.
 Okta provides flexibility to inspect these headers as part of our System Log functionality.